PrinceOfCzechia/Dogfight/README.md

 Once the player's HP drops to zero, the game loop stops.
 If any explosions are currently present, their time still runs, text 'GAME OVER' is displayed in the middle of the screen.

 ### TODOs
+TODO: relate crosshair to player's center rather than player.position

 TODO: add airship and tank spawning rule so they do not collide

 TODO: tank rotation, autoaim, shooting